bifrost/CarND-LaneLines-P1/writeup_template.md

 I did not modify the draw_lines() function to drawing the extrapolate lane lines.
 The extrapolate lane lines image is returned in step 7. and superimposed with the resized image in the process_image() function.

 I have included two images that shows the result of the pipeline.
 The first image is superimposed from the original images and the line segments from the hough transformation.
-The region of interest is shown as blue lines.

 ![alt text][segmented]